-The samples collected from 257 wells were tested for 107 pesticides at the Idaho Food Quality Assurance Laboratory (IFQAL) in Twin Falls, ID.
+The samples collected from 245 wells were tested for 107 pesticides at the Idaho Food Quality Assurance Laboratory (IFQAL) in Twin Falls, ID.
 ISDA has worked with the IFQAL to create a specialized list of analytes that are registered for use in Idaho and have potential to reach ground water.
-A 56 well subset was tested for 82 Volatile Organic Compounds (VOCs) at the Idaho Bureau of Laboratory (IBL).
+A 51 well subset was tested for 82 Volatile Organic Compounds (VOCs) at the Idaho Bureau of Laboratory (IBL).
 This VOC test suite is not limited to pesticides, but also includes other chemicals in the standard request.
 None of those identified non-pesticide chemicals (if any) are reported in this document.
 ISDA has water samples tested for a variety of pesticides; the term pesticides is used in a general sense and is inclusive of herbicides, insecticides, fungicides, etc.

-The project instituted in 2015 in the Idaho Falls/Shelley Pale Cyst Nematode area has been expanded into a long-term project in response to concerns of methyl bromide application to eradicate the pale cyst nematode.
+The project instituted in 2015 in the Idaho Falls/Shelley Pale Cyst Nematode area has been expanded into a long-term project in response to concerns of Methyl bromide application to eradicate the pale cyst nematode.
 ISDA is monitoring the ground water in wells near the application areas.
 Samples were submitted to IFQAL to analyze the pesticide suite and to the IBL for analysis for VOCs and various anions (bromide, chloride and sulfate).
 This is a United States Department of Agriculture led eradication program and ISDA's involvement is to monitor the ground water to ensure Rules Governing Pesticide Management Plans for Ground Water Protection (IDAPA 02.03.01) (Idaho PMP Rule) are being met.
+New projects were developed in the American Falls/Blackfoot area, the Grace area and the Preston area.
+No significant pesticides were detected in any of these three new projects.
+Monitoring will continue to develop long-term baseline monitoring.